This article is about various precision issues in WebGL

 is because point lights, in particular the specular highlight calculation, passes values in world or view space to the fragment shader,

-those values can easily get out of range for a mediump
+those values can easily get out of range for a mediump value.
+So, maybe on

-device you just leave out the specular highlights.
+a mediump device you just leave out the specular highlights.
 For example here

 is the point light shader from the article on point lights modified to remove the highlight if the

-device only supports mediump
+device only supports mediump.

 #ifdef GL_FRAGMENT_PRECISION_HIGH